 All of the Sculpture Walk Peoria artworks are for sale.
 Prices are listed on the Sculpture Walk website, along with a description of the art and the artist’s contact information.
-Load the website on your phone, or print it ahead of time, to ensure you find all of the pieces.

 From left: “Fire Birds” by Michael Young, Chicago IL; “Angles, Shadows Reaching” by Bill McGrath, Batavia IL; “Time Passes” by David Zahn, Moline IL

 Prefer a guided tour?
 Free Sculpture Walk Peoria guided tours are available every Saturday at 10 a.m. and noon.
 Tours leave from the Peoria Riverfront Museum lobby, located at 222 SW Washington Street.

 Take a break for a drink or a meal.

 During our visit, we dined at Thyme Kitchen + Craft Beer, which you can read about here.

 We stayed at the Par-A-Dice Hotel Casino in East Peoria on our most recent Peoria visit.
 Check rates and reviews on TripAdvisor